StackOps/python-automationclient/docs/source/Profile.rst

 Create a profile
 ^^^^^^^^^^^^^^^^

-To create a profile you must to specific the ID architecture to take as reference, the name of the profile and a JSON file that can be generate with the operation architecture-template.
+To create a profile you must specific the ID architecture to take as reference, the name of the profile and a JSON file that can be generate with the operation architecture-template.

 .. code-block:: bash